What to include in your business plan as a wedding pro

 How do you make sure you’re one of them?

 One of the keys to building a successful business is making sure you’re not so stuck in the now that you aren’t preparing for the future.
-Because, growth in the way you want it requires knowing where you want to get as well as a plan to get there.
+Because growth in the way you want it requires knowing where you want to get as well as a plan to get there.
+Whether you are looking to have a clear plan for yourself and your team, are thinking about pitching your business to investors or might be looking to sell your business someday, a business plan is a foundational step to achieving any of those goals.
 So today, we thought we’d take some of the overwhelm out of how to grow a business by talking about what goes into creating a business plan—so you can feel confident about your 5-year plan and beyond.

 Pro-tip: A vision statement is different from a mission statement because it is focused on what you will be doing in the future (whereas a mission statement is focused on your purpose).